Wheelchair rugby ‘natural’ Kate scores conversion in front of World Cup winners

 The Princess of Wales was celebrating diversity in Rugby League during a visit to Hull.

-The Princess of Wales was dubbed a wheelchair rugby natural after scoring a tricky conversion and quickly getting to grips with her chair.
+The Princess of Wales was dubbed a wheelchair rugby natural after scoring a tricky conversion in front of England’s World Cup winners.

-Kate raised her arms in celebration and laughed after she punted the rugby ball over the bar – a tricky feat for a novice – said Tom Coyd, coach of England’s World Cup-winning wheelchair rugby team.
+Kate raised her arms in celebration and laughed after she punted the ball over the bar – a tricky feat for a novice – said Tom Coyd, coach of England’s World Cup-winning wheelchair Rugby League team.

 Mr Coyd, added: “I think she’s been having secret practice sessions before coming here, because she’s a natural.
 She even finished a passing move with a try in the corner – she blew me away to be honest.”